morpho-org/morpho-blue/certora/README.md

 ## High-Level Description

 The Morpho Blue protocol relies on several different concepts, which are described below.
 These concepts have been verified using CVL.
-See the specification files (or those files directly) for more details.
+See the description of the specification files below (or those files directly) for more details.

 The Morpho Blue protocol allows users to take out collateralized loans on ERC20 tokens.\
 **Transfers.** Token transfers are verified to behave as expected for the most common implementations, in particular the transferred amount is the amount passed as input.\